You get a good survey by doing many things well

 My book on surveys Surveys That Work: a practical guide for designing and running better surveys takes you through a seven-step process for creating and running an effective survey.
 You can read a sample chapter here: Surveys That Work: An excerpt from Chapter 1.

-The aim is to get results that are valid
+The aim is to get valid results

 Total Survey Error is the term survey methodologists use to describe the problems that can arise at each of the seven stages.
 I created a survey octopus to show how all of the errors are connected.
 By understanding the issues and making good choices at every step you’ll get solid results to help you make decisions.